High school (grades 9-12) · Utica, NY

 What is the racial and ethnic makeup of Thomas R Proctor High School?

-The largest demographic group at Thomas R Proctor High School is African American at 26.1%.
-The school serves a diverse student body in UTICA, NY.
+The largest demographic group at Thomas R Proctor High School is African American at 26.1% of enrollment, in Utica, NY.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 77.6/100.

 What is the Resource Investment Index for Thomas R Proctor High School?

-Thomas R Proctor High School has a Resource Investment Index of 35/100 (F) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Thomas R Proctor High School has a Resource Investment Index of 34/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page